<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<title>ICRAC &#187; ICRAC in the media</title>
+<title>ICRAC in the media &#8211; ICRAC</title>

-<atom:link href="http://icrac.net/category/icrac-media/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.icrac.net/category/icrac-media/feed/" rel="self" type="application/rss+xml" />

 <description>International Committee for Robot Arms Control</description>